 - Q How does nitrofurantoin treat urinary tract infections?

-- Q What should I avoid while taking nitrofurantoin?
+- Q What should I know about nitrofurantoin before taking it?